When should I ask for a credit limit increase?

 Lower credit utilization and increased credit score

 Credit score models like FICO will lower your credit score if you use most of your available credit because you are seen at risk of having trouble making future payments.
+One question is how much to increase the credit limit–and then how much of that credit limit you should utilize.

 Access to emergency funds